 It further told the government to consult with the Reserve Bank of India (RBI), other lenders and come out with a concrete decision on all issues raised.

 Rajeev Dutta, senior advocate, appearing for a set of borrowers told the court that compound interest is still being charged in loan cases.
 “Where is the relief?
-Loans being restructured, that should have been done earlier,”
+Loans being restructured, that should have been done earlier,” he said.

 “Lakhs of people are in hospitals for their sufferings, lot of people have lost their sources of income.
 Central government should make their stand clear, decide on relief on the issue of moratorium and waiving of interest on interest and others if it felt so,” he added.